rurumimic/supply/README.md

 3. Settings in `General` Tab
 4. Settings in `Sidebar` Tab
 6. Settings in `Advanced` Tab
-   - Check: Show all filename extensions
+   - [x] Show all filename extensions

 ---